-(6) The next building on the right is the former Infants School, and now the Village Hall.
-It was built in 1871 to accommodate the many younger children then attending school after education became compulsory for all children.
+- (6) The next building on the right is the former Infants School, and now the Village Hall.
+It was built in 1871 to accommodate the many younger children now attending school after education became compulsory for all children.
 It served as the Infants School until 1913.
-The next house along was, for many years, the home of the village schoolmaster, George White and his wife, who together ran the two village schools.
-The building itself may well have been built just after the Civil War to replace one burnt down during that war.

-- (7) Further along on the right, you will find Swanbourne Stores and Post Office, which is set well back from the main road.
-It was originally set up in 1868 as the Swanbourne Co-operative to help the poor of the village avoid falling into huge debt.
+The next house was, for many years, the home of the village schoolmaster, George White and his wife, who together ran the two village schools.
+The building itself may well have been built just after the Civil War to replace one burnt down during that war. - (7) The Village Stores and Post Office, which is set well back from the main road, and was originally a Cooperative Store.
+The Swanbourne Co-operative Society had been formed in 1868 to help the poor of the village avoid falling into huge debt.
 It was originally situated in a thatched house (no longer standing) on the Winslow Road.
-The present shop was transferred to private hands in 1969, and has managed to survive against the odds, thanks to the hard work of the shopkeepers, and the estate which owns the building. - (8) Further along is the stone building of Deverells Farm which bears the date of 1630.
-The Deverells were clearly wealthy at one time and held a share in the Swanbourne Manor.
-The farmhouse came into the possession of the Fremantle family in 1802. - (9) Opposite is The Lodge, a beautifully-timbered house, now two dwellings, dating to the 17th century - perhaps also built after the Civil War.
+The present shop was transferred to private hands in 1969, and has managed to survive against the odds, thanks to the hard work of the shopkeepers, and the estate which owns the building.

+- (8) Further along is the stone building of Deverals Farm which bears the date of 1630.
+The Deverals were clearly wealthy at one time and held a share in the Swanbourne manor.
+The house came into possession of the Fremantle family in 1802. - (9) Opposite is a beautifully-timbered house, now two dwellings, dating to the 17th century perhaps also built after the Civil War.
 For a time at the end of the 19th Century, it served as a lodge house for Swanbourne House.
-Many of the trees which lined the drive are still standing.
-The drive continues across the road, and leads up to Swanbourne House. - (10) On your right is St. Swithuns Anglican Church and Graveyard.
-Nestling under the first yew tree you can see the gravestone of Jeremiah England, stonemason.
+Many of the trees which lined the drive are still standing, The drive continues across the road, and leads up to Swanbourne House.
+(See below for more information on the house). - (10) In the churchyard on the right (opposite the lodge house), nestling under the first yew tree you can see the gravestone of Jeremiah England, stonemason.
 He, along with another workman, was killed on 18th June 1866 in a fall during the construction of Swanbourne House.
 His fellow workmen erected the stone in his memory.

 Before going into the church, look at the large memorial tomb to the right of the church porch.
-This is in memory of two brothers, William and Nicholas Godwin, who died in 1706 and 1714 respectively, both leaving money for the establishment of a free school for 12 boys from Swanbourne and Mursley.
+This is in memory of two brothers, William and Nicholas Godwin, who died in 1706 and 1714 respectively, each leaving money for the establishment of a free school for 12 boys from Swanbourne and Mursley.
 This was an early date for such a school.
-The school was originally located on a site down Station Road (marked A on the map), until it was eventually replaced by the current Church of England School, situated in Winslow Road, in 1832.
+The school was originally located on a site down Station Road, until it was eventually replaced by the current Church of England School, situated in Winslow Road.

 The church itself was founded in 1230, probably on the site of an earlier wooden Saxon structure.
 In 1201, land in Swanbourne had been granted to the Abbot of Woburn by Hugh and Margaret Mallet.
 In 1212, the Abbott of Woburn appointed Robertus Pasellewe as vicar, and a list of the succeeding vicars is posted near the organ.
-The last resident vicar (up to 1968) was Rev James Mathers.
+The last resident vicar was Rev James Mathers, up to 1968.
 Since then, the post of vicar has been combined with that of the Rector of Mursley.

-The south wall of the Church bears the date 1632, and suggests a renovation carried out by the churchwarden, John Deverell after the building of Deverells Farm.
+The south wall of the Church bears the date 1632, and suggests a renovation carried out by the churchwarden, John Deveral after the building of Deverals Farm.
 The church had a subsequent major refurbishment in 1863 with support from Sir Thomas Fremantle (1st Lord Cottesloe).